Libensemble/libensemble/docs/dev_guide/release_management/release_platforms/rel_spack.rst

 This assumes you have already:

  - Made a PyPI package for new version of libensemble
- - Made a github fork of Spack and cloned it to your local system.
+ - Made a GitHub fork of Spack and cloned it to your local system.

 Details on how to create forks can be found at: https://help.github.com/articles/fork-a-repo

 You now have a configuration like shown in answer at: https://stackoverflow.com/questions/6286571/are-git-forks-actually-git-clones

-Upstream, in this case, is the official Spack repository on github.
-Origin is your fork on github and Local Machine is your local clone (from your fork).
+Upstream, in this case, is the official Spack repository on GitHub.
+Origin is your fork on GitHub and Local Machine is your local clone (from your fork).

 Make sure SPACK_ROOT is set and spack binary is in your path::